actyx-contrib/actyx-http-connector/README.md

 * ... inject data from other systems that will be injected into the Actyx swarm in the form of events (think webhooks)
 * ... query fish state from non-Actyx applications to show data from Actyx in other apps (e.g. legacy Web-Apps)
-* ... get updates from the Actyx swarm via websockets
+* ... get updates from the Actyx swarm via WebSockets

-The connector provides hooks you can use to influence the behaviour of the underlying HTTP server/web framework, [Express](https://expressjs.com/).
+The connector provides hooks you can use to influence the behavior of the underlying HTTP server/web framework, [Express](https://expressjs.com/).
 You can use these hooks to ...

 * ... add middlewares like encryption, body-parsers or authentication
 * ... add static file resources
 * ... provide additional routes or catch-all route handlers

-Additionally, you can query information from like your local source Id, the Pond state, swarm connectivity and whether the node running the HTTP connector is in sync with the swarm to be able to deal with error conditions better.
+Additionally, you can query information from your local source Id, the Pond state, swarm connectivity, and whether the node running the HTTP connector is in sync with the swarm to better deal with error conditions.

 ## ⚖️ Trade-Offs